Political parties

 In February 2023, together with Ursula von der Leyen, President of the EU Commission, Sunak announced that the UK and the EU had reached an agreement on the insoluble problem of the situation of Northern Ireland, which since Brexit has had half a foot in the EU while remaining part of the United Kingdom.
 The presentation of this agreement showed that Sunak had finally managed to free the UK government from the hold of the strongly Eurosceptic Conservative far right, and from the equally right-wing Ulster Unionists in Northern Ireland.

 Presenting the deal next day in Northern Ireland, Sunak provoked amazement (even incredulity) in the media by saying that Northern Ireland was the best place in the world to do business, as it had the unique advantage of having free access to both the UK market and the EU's single market.
 It seems improbable that he can of forgotten that.... until Brexit, the whole of the UK enjoyed this "unique advantage" about which he was visibly so enthusiastic.
-It was almost as though he were hoping that Great Britain could eventually get the same advantages, by rejoining the EU Single Market.
-But that is clearly still a long way from happening.

 The Truss government : September 2022 - October 2022.